bugcrowd/templates/submissions/description/sensitive_data_exposure/token_leakage_via_referer/trusted_third_party/template.md

 ## Overview of the Vulnerability

 The `Referer` HTTP request header is used to show the URL of the page a user requested the resource from.
-This application’s `Referer` headers leak valid user tokens over a trusted third-party link.
+This application’s `Referer` headers leak valid user tokens to a trusted third-party.
 This token can be intercepted by a local attacker performing a Person-in-The-Middle (PiTM) attack, or by an attacker exploiting third-party vendors.
 With access to the exposed token in the `Referer` HTTP header, the attacker could escalate privileges and execute API calls on behalf of a user in the application.

 ## Business Impact